MagaluCloud/magalu/mgc/cli/docs/kubernetes/nodepool/update.md

                                         This is the same as '--auto-scale=min_replicas:integer'.
-    --cli.list-links enum[=table]       List all available links for this command (one of "json", "table" or "yaml") --cluster-id uuid                   Cluster's UUID. (required) -h, --help                              help for update
+    --cli.list-links enum[=table]       List all available links for this command (one of "json", "table" or "yaml") --cluster-id uuid                   Cluster's UUID. (required)
+    --flavor string                     Name of the machine type.
+The machine type defines the CPU, RAM, and storage capacity of the nodes.
+                                        The full list of available machine types can be found in the Virtual Machine by listing the machine types.
+                                        The smallest supported machine type is BV2-4-40.

+                                        For V1 Clusters, the list of available flavors can be retrieved using the /v1/flavors endpoint (deprecated) or via the MGC CLI with the command 'kubernetes flavors list'.
+-h, --help                              help for update
     --node-pool-id uuid                 Nodepool's UUID. (required)
     --replicas integer                  Number of replicas of the nodes in the node pool.